-Earlier this month for the first time in over two years, Christ House staff gathered for an in-person staff retreat.
+For the first time in over two years, Christ House staff gathered for an in-person staff retreat in November 2022.
 Potter’s House generously hosted our group, providing a hot breakfast and coffee.
 The focus of this retreat, as shared by our Chaplain, Charles, was to take time to simply be together with one another.
 Part of this retreat included a reflection shared by our Clinical Support Manager, John Craig.
 We’d like to share this reflection with you all below as it does a beautiful job of describing the Christ House community and its resilience.
 We hope you enjoy it.

 Stopping to Help